-Based on direction from the City Council at their meeting on Tuesday, December 10, 2019, staff is scheduling another public hearing for the Baker Creek North land use applications at the City Council level.
-That public hearing will be scheduled for the regular City Council meeting on Tuesday, January 28, 2020.
-The City Council will need to close the public hearing and take action on the applications that same night in order to meet the City's 120-day decision timeframe required by state statute (ORS 227.178), which expires on February 8, 2020.
+Note that, unless a special Council meeting is scheduled or the applicant willingly extends the 120-day decision timeframe, the City Council will need to close the public hearing and take action on the applications on the same night in order to meet the City's 120-day decision timeframe required by state statute (ORS 227.178).
+There is not another regularly scheduled City Council meeting prior to the 120-day deadline, which expires on February 8, 2020.